310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p2.md

 {% bubble Midori sigh %}
 Yeah… I can’t really run away anywhere once I’m on stage, after all… I’ve got no choice but to buckle down and do my best…

-Plus, I <em>do</em> wanna be of use to Shinkai-senpai for this job, and it’s not like I have no motivation to work hard…
+Plus, well, I <em>do</em> wanna be of use to Shinkai-senpai for this job, and it’s not like I have no desire to work hard, either…
 {% endbubble %}

 {% bubble Kanata v2 %}